Kadena High School

-Kadena High School (カデナ高校, Kadena Kōkō) is an American high school on Kadena Air Base in Okinawa City, Okinawa Prefecture, Japan, and is administered by the Department of Defense Education Activity.
-Opened in 1981, the school is for English-speaking American military subordinates.
+Kadena High School (カデナ高校, Kadena Kōkō) is an American high school located at Kadena Air Base in Okinawa City, Okinawa Prefecture, Japan, administered by the Department of Defense Education Activity.
+Opened in 1981, the school is for American military connected students in grades 9-12.
 It is run under the supervision of the Okinawa Department of Defense Dependents Schools District.

 Campus

 The school is located near the east entrance of Gate 5 with Kadena Middle School on the west side of the Gate.
 The school has a single main building where most classes and activities are held.
 Due to a large number of students, an additional 2-story building, referred to as "The Annex", was added.
 The school pool was filled in due to a bad foundation, and the pool house was subsequently given to the school's AFJROTC unit.

 History

 When opened in 1981, it included grade levels 7–12, as there were no middle schools at the time.
-A middle school for grades 7 and 8 was built across the street in 1990 with access via a bridge, and later included grade 6.
+Kadena Middle School (Gate 2 location) closed after the previous year.
+A new middle school for grades 7 and 8 was built across the street in 1990 with access via a bridge, and later included grade 6.

-The first graduating class was 1982 and had 35 graduates.
+There were a total of 41 students associated with the KHS class of 1982, with 35 graduating.
+There are 40 listed are in the yearbook; however, four graduated on January 20, 1982, and 31 graduated on June 2 (one is not listed in the yearbook).
+The yearbook has 29 student pictures and lists an additional 11 with no picture.

-According to Pacific Stars and Stripes, In December 1996, Vice Principle James Feller resigned and fled Okinawa after learning he was being investigated for taking sexually suggestive photographs, including partially nude photos, of female students after learning he had been suspended and slated for removal.
-He left Okinawa without the knowledge of local authorities, and before they could prevent him from international travel.
-Japanese investigators were brought in to investigate his home outside the military base and to decide if charges should be brought against him.
+According to Pacific Stars and Stripes, in December 1996, Vice Principal James Feller resigned and fled Okinawa after learning he was being investigated for taking sexually suggestive photographs, including partially nude photos, of female students after learning he had been suspended and slated for removal.
 The conclusion of the investigation led Japanese officials to believe that they did not have the jurisdiction to prosecute Feller, as all involved were Americans, and Feller had fled back to America.
-It is unclear why American military police did not continue their investigation into Feller.
+American military police did not continue their investigation into Feller.